shilohc/blog/content/posts/internships.md

 I have not personally tried this, but if you're interested in a startup where you don't know anyone and they haven't yet set up an official intern program, you could definitely just email them anyway ("Hello [cofounder/CTO], I'm a robotics/CS/underwater basketweaving student at XYZ University, and I'm interested in interning at your company because blah blah blah...") and see what happens.

 By March/April, most internship recruiting will be over.
-You could try using your network to do a Hail Mary pass, but at this point if you haven't found an internship you probably want to start looking for a summer research position or something.
+You could try using your network to do a Hail Mary pass, but at this point if you haven't found an internship you probably want to start looking for a summer research position or something (this is not a diss of research; grad students looking to hire undergrads for their projects just don't tend to do things all that far in advance).

+During this whole process, you will have to send a lot of professional-sounding emails.
+The main way I figured out how to do the professional-sounding email tone is by binge-reading [Ask a Manager](http://www.askamanager.org/ ).

 ## How to do career fair